'Black Widow' review: Marvel's cinematic web expands

 After the initial (and only) flashback, which doesn’t actually detail how Black Widow became Black Widow, the film jumps into an extended title sequence complete with doomy ‘Smells Like Teen Spirit’ cover and floaty James Bond-esque visuals.
 It’s rare for a Marvel movie to frontload its credits – could this hint at a closer union between the cinematic universe and new Disney+ shows, where it is commonplace?
 It’s the perfect tone-setter, anyhow, because although there’s plenty of smash-and-grab action setpieces paired with eye-popping CGI visuals, the franchise’s first film in two years tries something pretty different to its predecessors.

 By the apocalyptic and slightly predictable ending – come on, another quasi-spaceship assault? – Johansson’s swansong has cycled through futuristic sci-fi, buddy comedy, escape adventure and teary drama.
-Granted it’s not beating up Nazis for Beelzebub, but it’s still a hell of a lot of fun.
+It’s not beating up Nazis for Beelzebub, granted, but it’s still a hell of a lot of fun.

 Details